Vardhan-Harsh07/talentscout-hiring-assistant/Readme.md

 This project is licensed under the MIT License.

 You are free to use, modify, and distribute this software for personal or commercial purposes.
 See the [LICENSE](LICENSE) file for full license details.

+## 🙋‍♂️ Contact

+For questions or feedback, reach out at:
+`vardhanharsh806@gmail.com`